ruksi/izakaya/README.md

         - happened to read a couple of blog posts and dig the communication style
     - their build system on Nixpacks feels solid; and you can build them locally too
         - [supports a lot of languages out-of-the-box](https://docs.railway.app/reference/nixpacks#supported-languages)
-    - builds are a lot faster than with Render; and seem to automatically cache stuff
+    - builds Rust faster than Render; and seem to automatically cache stuff
         - from `git push` to receiving traffic: Railway 3 min, Render 7 min
         - on Render this was on the lowest paid plan, on Railway this was free tier
-    - private network not being initialized pre-deploy is annoying
+    - private network not being initialized pre-deploy is slightly annoying
         - and even in deploy container, it takes a few seconds to initialize 🤷
     - the web UI is real slick and pretty 💅
         - even has a minimalistic PostgreSQL editor if a quick production fix is needed
     - feels just as good to use through the web UI as through the CLI
 - [ ] [Fly.io](https://fly.io/)
-    - very quick response times even on the free tier
+    - very quick response call times even on the free tier
-    - everything feels... backend / API focused
+    - everything feels backend / API focused
     - working through Dockerfiles feels boilerplate-y for simple services
+        - but Dockerfile-builds are essential for more complex setups 😆
-    - you can get free PostgreSQL and Redis, but both come from a 3rd party (Supabase / Upstash) 🤔
+    - you can get a free PostgreSQL / Redis, but from a 3rd party (Supabase / Upstash) 🤔
     - no native GitHub integrations; you have to do custom GitHub Actions
-    - the web UI feels bad
+    - the web UI feels a bit clunky
     - feels better through the CLI than through the web UI

 ## Render

+- [x] Environment Groups, a nice addition, shared Env Vars / files between services
 - [x] Web Service, works OK but 10 min deploy
     - [x] Custom domain with HTTPS, worked very smoothly
     - [x] Online Shell, works OK but can be slow without an upgrade